Minissha Lamba: Career

+Theatre

+In 2018, Lamba made her theatre debut with the play Mirror Mirror, directed by Saif Hyder Hasan and presented by AGP World.

+In 2019, she appeared in the stage play Hello Zindagi, directed by Raman Kumar and produced by Rahul Bhuchar under the banner of Felicity Theatre.

 Personal life

 Lamba married Ryan Tham - a restaurateur, owner of Juhu nightclub "Trilogy", and cousin to actress Pooja Bedi, on 6 July 2015.
 They announced the finalisation of their divorce proceedings in August 2020.
-In July 2021, she made her relationship with businessman Akash Malik public.
+In July 2021, she made her relationship with businessman boyfriend, Akash Malik, public.